 Whether you work as an independent app developer or as a part of a startup or a software agency, creating engaging content for your code is crucial.
 After all, the end-users will likely be interested in the front-end content engagement far more than the back-end you’ve worked so hard to iron out.
+Let’s presume you are a fencing company, you could go the niche path and create a great Skilled Fencing app that will provide content to any user about fencing.

-According to statistics published by Blue Corona, 51% of interviewed users claim to use mobile devices to discover new products and services, with 69% stating that they are likely to engage with content that answers their concerns directly.
+That’s why according to statistics published by Blue Corona, 51% of interviewed users claim to use mobile devices to discover new products and services, with 69% stating that they are likely to engage with content that answers their concerns directly.

 This makes it pivotal for developers and content creators to curate their app’s offering carefully.
 With that in mind, let’s take a look at several steps and guidelines which can help you create engaging content for your mobile app for better conversion and retention rates across the board.